hanover-computing/got-ssrf/README.md

 ## Usage

 Note that this package is ESM-only; see https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c for what to do if you're using CJS (i.e. `require()`).
-In addition, due to its usage of `dns/promises`, it only runs on node v15 or higher.

 ```js
 import { gotSsrf } from 'got-ssrf'